ParedesGab/PP2-memory-game/README.md

 ![Memory board game card deck open](documentation/website-screenshots/memory-game-open.png)

+It contains two subsections, from top to bottom:

+- With javascript, the class smaller-name was added to the header (i.e., game name), to make the whole page more visually organized.

+**Subsection: Game Board**

 - This section presents the memory game itself: a relaxing and fun memory-matching game designed with a space-related theme.

 - Players are challenged to match 8 pairs of cards, with a total of 16 cards in the game.

+- The card deck array is created by Javascript within the Game Board section.

  - The game offers a no-pressure environment where players never lose, ensuring a calm and enjoyable experience.